 Hashtags are also very important on Instagram.
 There is no 'right' number of hashtags for your posts.
 Use as many as you need to capture the right audience, but don't go so crazy that your audience gets annoyed.
 As a test...
 If it would annoy you, don't do it.
 You can find the right hashtags for your business by searching for hashtags that your competitors use and what similar non-competing businesses use to reach a shared audience.
 You can also find out what your customers search for within Instagram's new analytics.
 If she searches #girlboss to find other female entrepreneurs and businesses that speak to female entrepreneurs, you should probably use it to reach her (regardless of your personal feelings about it).

 You've posted an image with written a branded message using the right hashtags.
 Now what?
 Instagram is a social app and you need to interact with your audience.
 Find people within your target market whose feed you like and follow them.
 Sometimes they will follow you back.
 Pay attention to the hashtags they use and search for them to find other people to follow.
 Respond to the people who comment on your posts and comment on the posts of others.
 If you want to grow your following, you should be fairly active on Instagram and take the time to acknowledge that others are posting photos, too, not just looking at yours.

-Do you need help with your social media marketing strategy?
+Do you need a social media marketing strategy?
 Contact us to learn how we can help grow your business through social media.